 - A summary of the Fourth Annual HIV Microbiome Workshop by Dr. Brett Williams (Rush University Medical Center) has been published on the AIDS Research and Human Retroviruses journal (Vol.36, No. 5, May 2020).

-- For more information on COVID-19 update and VE measures to ensure the workshop, please click here.
-To stay updated on developments in relation to the Workshop on Microbiome 2020, make sure you are signed up for our newsletter.
+- To stay updated on developments in relation to the workshop, make sure you are signed up for our newsletter.

 - Registration for Microbiome in HIV 2020 is now open.
 Check here fees and conditions.